Let’s talk about heatmap in a bit. First let me give you the overview.

 As a business owner, you would want to understand which sections of the webpage are users spending the most time at.
 The goal is to navigate the user to the most important sales-generating areas of the website.

 Scroll maps inform you statistics about how much a user scrolls down on your webpage.
 It informs how well is the header image working to engage visitors?
 A scroll map typically displays the percentage of users abandoning your website at different levels of the webpage.

 Product pages with important information are longer than expected.
 A scroll map helps you assess the effectiveness of your content.
 If a user scrolls down below the fold that means your content is engaging and the user was interested enough to scroll down the page.

-Scroll maps also give crucial information about the best places for your call to action buttons.
+Scroll maps also give crucial information about the best places to keep your call to action buttons on blogs and money pages.
 You would want to place your call to action buttons in an area where visitors scroll maximum.
 The bottom of the page CTAs can be moved up based on your scroll map readings.
 Scroll maps are direct user inputs in restructuring your web page content.

 A website is laced with different sections leading users to different parts of a webpage.
 Page sections such as about us, blog, products, services, client portfolio are a few common examples of click points for visitors.